upieez/antler-tech-challenge/README.md

    Users will have the option to sign up via email or Google.

-2. We will need to capture profile data:
+2. We will need to capture profile data for all founders, regardless of their program type:

    - Linkedin url (optional)
-   - Expertise (e.g. technical, design, product)
+   - Expertise (e.g. technical, design, product) as a text field
-   - Topics and industries of interest (e.g. blockchain, health tech, property tech)
+   - Topics and industries of interest as a list of the following options [here](#1-list-of-topics-and-industries-of-interest)

-### If the user is part of the startup program, we need to capture information about their startup
+### If the user is the founder of an existing startup, we need to capture information about their startup

 3. The user can select co-founders for their startup:

-   - The user can select co-founders (if they have any) from the same cohort that do not yet have a startup company assigned.
+   - The user can select co-founders (if they have any) of a startup program from the same cohort that do not yet have a startup company assigned.
-   - If another user has assigned them as a co-founder already, the user only has the option to accept or reject that startup team.
+   - If another user has assigned them as a co-founder already, the user is shown the all data regarding the startup (name, size, funding, co-founders).
+The user can then progress past step 4. straight to the app dashboard.

-4. If the user is part of the startup program, we will need to get more information about the startup.
-(Skip if user has accepted to be part of a startup team already)
+4. We will need to get more information about the startup.
+(Skip if user has has been assigned a startup already)

    - Company name
    - Company size
    - Funding raised

-5. The user is onboarded and is taken to the app dashboard
+5. The user is onboarded and is taken to the app dashboard (placeholder page that only onboarded users can access)

 ## Technology Stack